stephanlachnit/mdspan-at/paper.md

 The impact of this proposal on the standard is low.
 The proposed function signatures for the `at()` member functions are identical to the function signatures for the subscript operators as proposed in [@P0009R18].

-One consideration is that the `.at()` operator has previously not been used with multi-dimensional arguments.
+One consideration is that the `at()` method has previously not been used with multi-dimensional arguments.
 However, this was also true for the subscript operator  before the possibility was introduced in [@P2128R6].

 # Wording